WEDNESDAY, FEBRUARY 25

 Dr. Kim Coder, Emeritus Professor of Tree Biology & Health Care, University of Georgia, & Past President of ISA

-THE VALUE OF TREE RISK ASSESSMENTS IN THE WAKE OF A MAJOR HURRICANE
+AN EXAMINATION OF THE VALUE OF TREE RISK ASSESSMENTS IN THE WAKE OF A MAJOR HURRICANE - A LOOK AT TWO PROJECTS IN WESTERN NORTH CAROLINA

 William Hascher, Arborist Operations Manager, Biltmore Estate; and Andy White, President, LandArbor Consulting, LLC